-When the weather starts to turn and the air is a little more crisp, making a big pot of chili is a no-brainer.
-It's great when you have a lot of mouths to feed or you want to send a meal to someone you love.
+When the weather starts to turn and the air is a little crisper, making a big pot of chili is a no-brainer.
+It’s great when you have a lot of mouths to feed or you want to send a hearty meal to a neighbor or friend.

 - Spices: My homemade chili seasoning has chili powder, cumin, coriander, oregano, thyme, and chipotle chili powder (or cayenne) for heat.

-- Canned tomatoes.
-I like the fire-roasted diced tomatoes with green chilies.
-You could also use regular diced tomatoes and add a 4-ounce can of green chilies.
+- Canned tomatoes: I like the fire-roasted diced tomatoes with green chilies.
+You could also use regular diced tomatoes and add a 4-ounce can of diced green chilies.

-- All the toppings: Sour cream, shredded cheese, avocado, corn chips, scallions, oyster crackers, all of it!
+- Toppings: Sour cream, shredded cheese, avocado, corn chips, scallions, oyster crackers, hot sauce, all of it and more.

-- Next, heat some olive oil over medium-high heat and sauté onions, bell pepper, chili powder, cumin, coriander, oregano, thyme, cayenne (omit if you're my mom or you don't like spicy!), and the salt and pepper.
+- Heat some olive oil over medium-high heat in a Dutch oven or large stock pot, and sauté onions, bell pepper, chili powder, cumin, coriander, oregano, thyme, cayenne (omit if you’re my mom or you don’t like spicy!), and the salt and pepper.
 Continue to sauté until the vegetables soften, about 7 to 10 minutes.

 - Stir in the garlic, then add the beef.
 Break up the larger clumps with a wooden spoon.
 Cook until the meat is no longer pink, about 5 minutes.

-- Then add the beans (I drain and rinse, but if you don't, you'll be just fine), tomatoes (undrained), and tomato purée, and bring everything to a simmer.
+- Add the beans (I drain and rinse, but if you don’t, you’ll be just fine), tomatoes (undrained), and tomato purée, and bring everything to a simmer.
 Cover the pot and cook for 30 minutes, then cook for 30 minutes longer with the lid off.

 - Before you serve the chili, give it a taste and adjust the seasoning, if needed.
 Then serve it up in big bowls with all your favorite chili toppings: shredded cheddar cheese, a dollop of sour cream, and lots of sliced scallions.